crabnebula-dev/tauri-fuzz/docs/src/diary.md

 #### No display from crash result

 - When running the fuzzer the crash happens but nothing is displayed
+- We change the panic hook order such that original panic hook is executed before the fuzzer panic hook

 ### Tools for debugging